jamf/jamf_entries_menu_manager/README.md

 # Entries Menu Manager
-ExpressionEngine add-on to rearrange the Entries Menu (Channel list) in the CMS
+ExpressionEngine add-on to rearrange the Entries Menu (Channel list) in the CMS.
+Compatible with EE6 and EE7.

 ## Installation